Prince Henry's Room: History

 Lord Thurlow frequented the place before he went on to practise law in the 1770s.
-It later became a hairdressers and a plaque used to state it was once the home or palace of Henry the VIII also Cardinal Wolsey lived there.
+It later became a hairdresser's and a plaque used to state it was once the home or palace of Henry VIII also Cardinal Wolsey lived there.
 The enriched ceiling was plastered with a"P" triple plumed.
 Once the Management of the Duchy of Cornwall held their sittings here in the time of Charles I, on or about 1619 (see Mrs Green's "Calendar of State Papers").

+During the early 19th century a famous exhibition Mrs Salmon's Waxworks was held in the front part of the house, whilst the tavern continued in the rear.
+The house became the property of the London County Council in 1900 with the aid of a contribution from the City of London Corporation.
+It later passed to the City of London Corporation.